LoganCyp/Lung-Cancer-Detection/README.md

 # Lung Cancer Detection

+### Science Fair
+This is my 2019 science fair project for the AHS Science Fair, code will be posted when all presentations have been completed.

 Feed Forward Neural Network Model, the model inputs a vector of data extracted from the gray level co-occurance matrix.
 Then the model goes through a model consisting of the 2 hyperbolic tangent functions and 1 pure linear output layer.
 The test and train sets are split in a 70%-30% split.

 ### Neural Network Model